Project Leadership

 The Task Force is made up of early childhood educator leaders who represent the diversity of Vermont’s regions and ECE settings.

-We determine how Vermont might align with The Unifying Framework and create consensus recommendations.
+We make recommendations for how Vermont could align with The Unifying Framework .

 Woman with short wavy blond hair, light skin, large glasses